jfrog/partner-integrations/SwampupDemo/Artifactory/BuildDeployInfo/README.md

 Example git commit:

-`git commit -m 'JFROG-1 - Commit with issue tracker id`
+`git commit -m 'JFROG-1 - Commit with issue tracker id'`

 Once we have a `git commit` with our issue tracker id this information will be available in the Artifactory build info json.